Provision a Linux SQL Server virtual machine in the Azure portal

 Now that you have a SQL Server 2017 virtual machine in Azure, you can connect locally with sqlcmd to run Transact-SQL queries.

-If you configured the Azure VM for remote SQL Server connections, you should also be able to connect remotely.
+If you configured the Azure VM for remote SQL Server connections, you should be able to connect remotely.
 For an example of how to connect remotely to SQL Server on Linux from Windows, see Use SSMS on Windows to connect to SQL Server on Linux.
 To connect with Visual Studio Code, see Use Visual Studio Code to create and run Transact-SQL scripts for SQL Server

-For more general information about SQL Server on Linux, see the Overview of SQL Server 2017 on Linux.
+For more general information about SQL Server on Linux, see Overview of SQL Server 2017 on Linux.
 For more information about using SQL Server 2017 Linux virtual machines, see Overview of SQL Server 2017 virtual machines on Azure.